 First Female Member of A.A in Great Britain

 Lottie T may be the first official female member of Alcoholics Anonymous in Great Britain.
-Lottie arrived in the fellowship in 1947, nearly a year on from the first meeting held at the Dorchester Hotel.
+Lottie arrived in the fellowship in 1947, just a year after the first meeting held at the Dorchester Hotel.

-Meetings where at this time now held at Canadian Bob’s home in Kew.
-Bob was voted in as the first general secretary of the newly formed A.A. group of Great Britain.
+Meetings are now held at this time at Canadian Bob’s home in Kew.
+Bob was elected as the first general secretary of the newly formed A.A. group in Great Britain.
 He was voted in on the second meeting.

-In 1948 The New York General Secretary of New York, Bobbie B, wrote to ‘Canadian’ Bob, “It’s a thrill to know you have a woman member”.
-Bobbie was talking about Lottie T. who joined the A.A in Great Britain and became secretary, when Bob’s work took him overseas.
-In 1948 A.A had groups in Bolton and Leicester, while in London they had 23 members attending regularly at Lottie or Bob’s home for meetings.
+In 1948, the New York General Secretary of New York, Bobbie B, wrote to ‘Canadian’ Bob, “It’s a thrill to know you have a woman member”.
+Bobbie was talking about Lottie T., who joined the A.A in Great Britain and became secretary, when Bob’s work took him overseas in 1948.
+A.A. had groups in Bolton and Leicester, while in London, 23 members regularly attended meetings at Lottie’s or Bob’s home.

 Below is a picture of Lottie.

-Lottie was newly sober and took on the task of dealing with all correspondence through Great Britain and Europe.
-The role was overwhelming, as the fellowship was growing at a pace.
-It was new and the group was learning as days go by.
-Lottie kept in touch with Bobbie asking as many questions as she could, Bobbie B is one of those people who also helped grow and start the fellowship over here.
+Lottie was newly sober and took on the task of handling all correspondence throughout Great Britain and Europe.
+The role was overwhelming, as the fellowship was growing rapidly.
+It was new, and the group was learning as the days went by.
+Lottie kept in touch with Bobbie, asking as many questions as she could.
+Bobbie B is one of those people who also helped grow and start the fellowship over here.

-A little bit about Lottie T. who was a very talented illustrator, and would send drawing in her letters to New York such as the one below.
-While the meetings in London were still being held in private homes and when Bob was away for long periods of time due to work commitments, they would be held at Lottie’s home in St John’s Wood.
-Her letters and her works were frequently illustrated with appropriate humorous cartoon- like drawings/printings.
+A little bit about Lottie T., who was a very talented illustrator, and would send drawings in her letters to New York, such as the one below.
+While the meetings in London were still being held in private homes, and when Bob was away for long periods of time due to work commitments, they would be held at Lottie’s home in St John’s Wood.
+Her letters and her works were frequently illustrated with appropriate, humorous cartoon-like drawings/printings.

-Lottie could speak fluent English and would make up words and expressions such as “Oh my forgettery!”
-Lottie was the youngest child, born in 1902 in Wuppertal, Germany.
-As she grew her personality grew and was a fan of the odd practical joke.
+Lottie spoke fluent English and would make up words and expressions such as “Oh my forgettery!”
+She was the youngest child, born in 1902 in Wuppertal, Germany.
+As she grew, so did her personality, and she was a fan of odd, practical jokes.

-As years went on, Lottie got married to a fella who was a stage décor designer.
-The two had a daughter and they moved to Austria.
-In 1937 Lottie and her husband then divorced.
-Lotte moved to England with her daughter where she began a career in making toys and illustrating children’s books.
+As the years went on, Lottie married a fella who was a stage designer.
+The two had a daughter and moved to Austria.
+In 1937, Lottie and her husband divorced.
+Lottie moved to England with her daughter, where she began a career making toys and illustrating children’s books.

-Lottie had her struggles with Alcholism which saw her enter Alcoholics Anonymous and took on the huge task of helping overs.
-While the meetings in London were still being held in private homes.
+Lottie struggled with alcoholism, which led her to enter Alcoholics Anonymous and take on the huge task of helping others.
+At the same time, the meetings in London were still being held in private homes.
 When ‘Canadian’ Bob was away for long periods of time due to work commitments, the meetings would be held at Lottie’s home in St John’s Wood.

-November 1949 AA Co-Founder Bill W wrote to Lottie – to reshape A.A to suit GB temperament – ‘you will eventually settle on the essential principles of 12 Steps’.
-The below letter concerns the creation of A.A in Scotland and how Philip D met Lottie T helped create the first meetings held in Scotland.
+In November 1949, AA Co-Founder Bill W wrote to Lottie to reshape A.A to suit GB temperament – ‘you will eventually settle on the essential principles of 12 Steps’.
+The letter below concerns the creation of A.A in Scotland and how Philip D met Lottie T, who helped create the first meetings held in Scotland.

 Dear Lottie, August 1950